We Are the Champions: Reception

 Cash Box said that it contains "heroic lyrics and rapid changes in dynamics and emotional intensity" and praised guitarist Brian May's "dark backing lines and rippling fills."
 Record World called it a "stately rocker well-suited to its title" and suggested that "it could serve as a sort of new wave anthem."

 Music video

 The video for "We Are the Champions" was filmed at a special video shoot with fan club members at the New London Theatre on 6 October 1977 and was directed by Derek Burbridge.
 Mercury performs in a trademark Harlequin outfit – a half black, half white version – in front of an enthusiastic crowd who wave Queen scarves in a manner similar to English football fans.
 An alternate version which starts in monochrome before blasting into colour as the drums and guitars kick in was broadcast on the BBC's Top of the Pops 2 and comprises alternate footage shot on the same day.

 Legacy

+The first sports team known to celebrate a world championship victory with Queen’s “We Are the Champions” was Team Canada’s 1978 World Field Lacrosse Championship team, which won the title in Stockport, England.

+Here’s why that’s significant: